raza-h/raza-h/README.md

   <b>Raza Haider</b>
 </h1>

 Hi!
 I'm Raza Haider, a software engineer at Jazz, Pakistan.
 I love to learn new things and contribute to projects.
-I excel at Full-Stack Development with Next.js and MERN.
+I have over 2 years of experience building high-performance, scalable web applications, specializing in React.js and Next.js.
+I spearheaded the development of OLX Seller Center, onboarding 1000+ sellers within 6 months of launch to directly accelerate growth for OLX Marketplace, proving my ability to translate complex requirements into solutions that deliver significant business impact.
 <br>

 <p>